Asakusa Area

 • Flower Festival (4/8): Celebrating the birth of Buddha

 The famous Sanja Matsuri is one of the biggest, most raucous festivals in all of Japan.
+Portable shrines are carried through the streets for hours, and everybody eats and drinks long into the night.

 • Bon Odori: Traditional dances take place at night to welcome back the spirits of ancestors.